CodeCafeOpenShiftGame/PodEscape/README.md

 ### Steps for creating a level

-1. Create a new scene.
+1. Create a new scene with a Node2D as root.
 2. Click on the "Instance a scene as a Node" button.
-3. Select `res://src/Levels/Floor.tscn` as the scene to instance.
+3. Select `res://src/Levels/Floor.tscn` as the scene to instance so you can add the first floor.
 4. Repeat step 2 for every obstacle or collectable to add to the scene (always as a child of the root node, if you want to create a new obstacle, do it in `res://src/Scenes` directory).
+5. Add a `VisibilityNotifier2D` as a child of the root node and move it to the end of the level (see `HardBlockFire.tscn` as an example)
 5. Select the difficulty of the level.
 6. Save the scene with the name you want in the `res://src/Levels` directory.
 7. Open `res://src/Levels/World.tscn` in the Godot editor.